 Denmark: Personal Taxation

-Social contributions of 8% of salary must also be paid on gross income in addition to the 26% income tax, regardless of whether the employee is covered by a foreign social security scheme, meaning that the effective tax rate paid by an expat employee is 32% (although still considerably better than the 51.5% rate of tax that would be paid otherwise).
+A ‘labour market contribution’ of 8% is levied on gross income in addition to the 27% income tax, regardless of whether the employee is covered by a foreign social security scheme.
+This means that the effective tax rate paid by an expat employee is 32.84% – though this is considerably better than the rate that would be paid otherwise.